AnuragSa/memory-dmp-debugger/README.md

 - Windows Debugging Tools (CDB required; WinDbg optional)
   - CDB (`cdb.exe`) runs all commands, including data model (`dx`)
   - WinDbg (`windbg.exe`) can be used if you prefer, but is not required
-- Azure OpenAI, Claude via Azure AI Foundry, or standard OpenAI/Anthropic API key
+- Azure OpenAI, Claude (or any other model capable of reasoning over the code) via Azure AI Foundry, or standard OpenAI/Anthropic API key

 ## Installation